KABU09/ucr-bots/README.md

 | TIME_BETWEEN_REQUESTS_IN_SECONDS | Tiempo entre peticiones| 20 |

 # UCR Bots (unofficial)

 Bots made initially for personal use, but that can be useful for others.

 ## ECCI Schedules

+It was created due to the need to keep up to date with changes in the schedules published by ECCI.
+For example, if a new group was opened, another was closed or the schedule of a group was modified.

 Link to join the Telegram channel [@horariosecci](https://t.me/horariosecci)